roc-streaming/roc-toolkit/docs/sphinx/development/contribution_guidelines.rst

 * **Writing**

-  If you've built Roc for a niche OS or hardware, or tweaked settings to make it work better for your needs, we'd love if you share your experience with the community.
-If you wrote a guide, you can send it to us to be added to the :doc:`publications page </about_project/publications>`.
+  If you've built Roc for a niche OS or hardware, or tweaked settings to make it work better for your needs, or used it in your project, we'd love if you share your experience with the community.
+If you wrote a post, you can send it to us to be added to the :doc:`publications page </about_project/publications>`.

 Becoming a contributor
 ======================